Resident Artist Applications for 2019 are now available.

-Our expanded Resident Artist program offers now up to three post BFA and MFA students the opportunity to work at the DCC for a one year period of time in order to build a body of work.
+Our Resident Artist program offers three post BFA and MFA students the opportunity to work at the DCC for a one year period of time in order to build a body of work.

 Each resident artist receives a stipend of $800/month.
-In return, resident artists are asked to assist at the Center for 20 hours per week.
+In return, resident artists are asked to assist at the Center for 20 hours per week in a key management/supervisory positions.

-Income producing opportunities include teaching specialized classes at the Center, producing a workshop and putting on a closing exhibition.
+Income producing opportunities include teaching specialized classes at the Center, producing a workshop and teaching weekly classes.
+We have a profit sharing arrangement for workshops and intensive classes.

 For a PDF explanation of the DCC residency program, please click here.